smartgic/ovos-api/README.md

   <img src="./docs/flow.png" alt="Mycroft API Flow">
 </p>

-To consume the API a user is required, this user will allow to retrive a JSON Web Token *(`JWT`)* using a basic authentication method.
+To consume the API a user is required, this user will allow to retrieve a JSON Web Token *(`JWT`)* using a basic authentication method.
 Once the authentication has been validated an access and a refresh tokens will be provided.

 # Install

-Python virtualenv is always a good practice to keep a clean environment but it is not a mandatory step.
+Python `virtualenv` is always a good practice to keep a clean environment but it is not a mandatory step.

 ```bash
 git clone https://github.com/smartgic/mycroft-api.git